-Sector ACLs and AMs are already in place, and therefore, Alternative 1 (No Action) and would have the least negative administrative effects followed by Alternatives 3, 4, 2, and 5,(and their respective sub-alternatives).
+Sector ACLs and AMs are already in place, and therefore, Alternative 1 (No Action) and Alternative 2 (including Sub-alternatives 2a-2e) would have the least negative administrative effects followed by Alternatives 3, 5, and 4 (and their respective sub-alternatives).
 Alternative 3 and Sub-alternatives 3a-3d would add to the administrative burden in terms of monitoring the ACLs, educating the public, and enforcing the new ACLs.
-Alternative 5 and Sub-alternatives 5a-5g would be the most difficult logistically and a tremendous burden to administer, compounded by the lack of timely recreational data to make the adjustments necessary to implement carry-over credit.
-Alternatives 3 and 4 and their respective sub-alternatives would also add to the administrative burden, and could have up to a two-year delay before a sector transfer of ACLs could be made.
+Alternative 4 and Sub-alternatives 4a-4j would be the most difficult logistically and a tremendous burden to administer, compounded by the lack of timely recreational data to make the adjustments necessary to implement carry-over credit.
+Alternative 5 and Sub-alternatives 5a-5g would also add to the administrative burden, and could have up to a two-year delay before a sector transfer of ACLs could be made.

-4.5 Action 5.
-Revise the accountability measures for dolphin.
+4.4 Action 4: Revise sector allocations and accountability measures for South Atlantic yellowtail snapper.